Nas: 1989–1994: Early career and Illmatic

-1991–1994: The beginnings and Illmatic

 In 1991, Nas performed on Main Source's "Live at the Barbeque", also produced by Large Professor.
 In mid-1992, Nas was approached by MC Serch of 3rd Bass, who became his manager and secured Nas a record deal with Columbia Records during the same year.
 Nas made his solo debut under the name of "Nasty Nas" on the single "Halftime" from MC Serch's soundtrack for the film Zebrahead.
-Called the new Rakim, his rhyming skills attracted a significant amount of attention within the hip hop community.
+Called the new Rakim, his rhyming skills attracted a significant amount of attention within the hip-hop community.

 In 1994, Nas's debut album, Illmatic, was released.
 It featured production from Large Professor, Pete Rock, Q-Tip, LES and DJ Premier, as well as guest appearances from Nas's friend AZ and his father Olu Dara.
 The album spawned several singles, including "The World Is Yours", "It Ain't Hard to Tell", and "One Love".
 Shaheem Reid of MTV News called Illmatic "the first classic LP" of 1994.
 In 1994, Nas also recorded the song "One on One" for the soundtrack to the film Street Fighter.
 In his book To the Break of Dawn: A Freestyle on the Hip Hop Aesthetic, William Jelani Cobb writes of Nas's impact at the time:

 Illmatic was awarded best album of 1994 by The Source.
 Steve Huey of AllMusic described Nas's lyrics on Illmatic as "highly literate" and his raps "superbly fluid regardless of the size of his vocabulary", adding that Nas is "able to evoke the bleak reality of ghetto life without losing hope or forgetting the good times".
-About.com ranked Illmatic as the greatest hip hop album of all time, and Prefix magazine praised it as "the best hip hop record ever made".
+About.com ranked Illmatic as the greatest hip-hop album of all time, and Prefix magazine praised it as "the best hip hop record ever made".